-George Floyd case: Derek Chauvin trial jury selection to begin as defense preps state Supreme Court petition
+George Floyd case: Derek Chauvin trial jury selection delayed amid wrangling over 3rd-degree murder charge

-Chauvin attorney announces pending appeal to Minnesota Supreme Court on possibly reinstating third-degree murder charge
+Prosecutors seek to delay jury selection until Minnesota Supreme Court weighs in

-Minneapolis remained on edge Monday with jury selection expected to begin in the trial of Derek Chauvin, the ex-police officer who pressed his knee into the back of George Floyd’s neck before his death while in custody last May.
+Minneapolis remained on edge Monday with jury selection in limbo in the trial of Derek Chauvin, the ex-police officer who pressed his knee into the back of George Floyd’s neck before his death while in custody last May.

-Hennepin County District Judge Peter Cahill ruled Monday that jury selection can go forward despite a pending petition to the state Supreme Court on whether to reinstate a third-degree murder charge.
+Hennepin County District Judge Peter Cahill said Monday he was sending potential jurors home for the day, suspending the start of the jury selection process until at least Tuesday.
+But jury selection might be delayed even further, as state prosecutors filed a new motion to the Court of Appeals asking to suspend the trial until the Minnesota Supreme Court weighs in on whether to reinstate a third-degree murder charge against Chauvin.

-On Friday, a panel of appeals court judges asked the judge to consider reinstating a third-degree murder charge that he dismissed last fall.
-Prosecutor Matthew Frank on Monday formally asked Cahill to stop the jury selection process until after the Supreme Court makes a decision, citing concerns that the jurors selected now might be thrown out should the lesser charge be reinstated.
+The motion argues Cahill does not have jurisdiction over the case until the state Supreme Court rules on the matter.
+Awaiting a response from the Court of Appeals, court has been adjounred and will reconvent at 1:30 CT to hear additional motions.
+On Friday, a panel of appeals court judges asked Cahill to consider reinstating a third-degree murder charge against Chauvin that he dismissed last fall.

-But Chauvin's attorney Eric Nelson told the judge he felt jury selection could proceed.
-Nelson said he would file an appeal to the Minnesota Supreme Court as soon as possible, by Tuesday at the latest.
-He technically has 30 days to file the petition but Nelson said his aim was "not to cause delay."

 MINNEAPOLIS SHOOTINGS: 1 FATALLY SHOT NEAR 'GEORGE FLOYD SQUARE,' 2 OTHERS INJURED ACROSS CITY

+Matthew Frank, Minnesota's assistant attorney general, asked Cahill to delay jury selection, citing concerns that the jurors selected now might be thrown out should the lesser charge be reinstated.
+Prosecutors do not want a possible conviction in the case overturned on a future appeal.

+No one was gathering inside the courtroom in the family seats during the first short session Monday.
+By the second session, George Floyd's sister, Bridgett Floyd, had taken her seat, Fox 9 Minneapolis reported.
+Chauvin was escorted into the courtroom by his attorneys.
+Minnesota Attorney General Keith Ellison sat with his three state prosecutors at their table.

-Monday morning saw protesters marching peacefully through the streets on their way to the courthouse, where jury selection was expected to begin after 9 a.m.
+Monday morning saw protesters marching peacefully through the streets on their way to the courthouse, where jury selection was previously scheduled to begin after 9 a.m.
 CT.

 After violent rioting and destruction gripped Minneapolis and several U.S. cities in the days following Floyd’s death on May 25, city and state officials have been preparing security measures for months ahead of the trial against Chauvin.
 Fencing and barricades have been erected around the Hennepin County Government Center as well as several of the city’s police stations.